mgsisk/remark-lint-config/SECURITY.md

 Report security issues for this project to [security@mgsisk.com][] with this project's name in the subject line.
-Project maintainers will make every effort to acknowledge, review, and address security issues as soon as possible.
+Project maintainers will make every effort to acknowledge, review, and address security issues.
 Reporters will receive progress updates, and should work with project maintainers as much as they are able to help address reported issues.

 This project recommends responsible disclosure for security issues.
 Project maintainers may suggest a public disclosure embargo and resolution timeline